gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ## Prerequisites
-There are a couple things we need to take care of before we get started.
+There are just a couple things we need to take care of before we get started.
 Go ahead an open the *start* solution with Visual Studio and complete the following steps:

-### Eat Street API Key
+#### Eat Street API Key
 The code in the RestaurantServices uses the EatStreet API to query for restaurants by location.
 Why did I chose this API?
 Because it's free and getting access is a breeze.
 That being said, you do have to register for an account to receive an access key.
 Here are the steps:

 1. Navigate to the [Eat Street sign-in page](https://developers.eatstreet.com/sign-in) and create a new account